albatrossflavour/puppet_os_patching/README.md

 [![Build Status](https://travis-ci.org/albatrossflavour/puppet_os_patching.svg?branch=master)](https://travis-ci.org/albatrossflavour/puppet_os_patching)
 # os_patching

 This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching.
-Currently patching works on Linux (Redhat, Suse and Debian derivatives) and Windows (Server 2008 through to 2019 have been tested).
+Currently, patching works on Linux (Redhat, Suse and Debian derivatives) and Windows (Server 2008 through to 2019 have been tested).

-Under the hood it uses the OS level tools or APIs to carry out the actual patching.
-That does mean that you need to be sure that your nodes are ABLE to search for their updates using the native tool - e.g. You still need to manage the configuration of YUM, APT, Zypper or Windows Update.
+Under the hood, it uses the OS level tools or APIs to carry out the actual patching.
+That does mean that you need to be sure that your nodes can search for their updates using the native tool - e.g. You still need to manage the configuration of YUM, APT, Zypper or Windows Update.

 Note - Windows systems require at least PowerShell version 3.0.
-If you are intending to update an unpatched Windows system prior to Server 2012, you will need to update PowerShell first.
+If you are intending to update an unpatched Windows system before Server 2012, you will need to update PowerShell first.

 [The wiki](https://github.com/albatrossflavour/puppet_os_patching/wiki/Background) contains some useful background information on the module and how it works.

 ## Description

 Puppet Enterprise tasks and Bolt have opened up methods to integrate operating system level patching into the puppet workflow.
-Providing automation of patch execution through tasks and the robust reporting of state through custom facts and PuppetDB.
+Providing automation of patch execution through tasks and the robust reporting of the state through custom facts and PuppetDB.

-If you're looking for a simple way to report on your OS patch levels, this module will show all updates which are outstanding, including which are related to security updates.
+If you're looking for a simple way to report on your OS patch levels, this module will show all outstanding updates, including which are related to security updates.
 Do you want to enable self-service patching?
 This module will use Puppet's RBAC and orchestration and task execution facilities to give you that power.

 It also uses security metadata (where available) to determine if there are security updates.
 On Redhat, this is provided from Redhat as additional metadata in YUM.
 On Debian, checks are done for which repo the updates are coming from.
 On Windows, this information is provided by default.
 There is a parameter to the os_patching::patch_server task to only apply security updates.

-Blackout windows enable the support for time based change freezes where no patching can happen.
-There can be multiple windows defined and each which will automatically expire after reaching the defined end date.
+Blackout windows enable the support for time-based change freezes where no patching can happen.
+There can be multiple windows defined and each will automatically expire after reaching the defined end date.

 ## Setup

 ### What os_patching affects

 The module provides an additional fact (`os_patching`) and has a task to allow the patching of a server.
-When the `os_patching` manifest is added to a node it installs a script and cron job (Linux) or scheduled task (Windows) to check for available updates and generate cache data used by the `os_patching` fact.
+When the `os_patching` manifest is added to a node it installs a script and cron job (Linux) or a scheduled task (Windows) to check for available updates and generate cache data used by the `os_patching` fact.

 ### Beginning with os_patching